redknightlois/cudalearn/readme.md

 Commercial editions can be used in closed source environments and are available under a subscription or perpetual pricing model.
 While the subscription is valid, new major releases are included.

-Developers are encouraged to buy a license early on to support the development (we know you will want to build concepts first).
-Once you are ready to deploy your application you will need to buy a license.
+Developers are encouraged (but not required) to buy a license early on to support the development (we know you will want to build concepts first, so go on).
+Once you are ready to deploy your for-profit application you will need to buy a license.

 Licenses are available per developer, per site or per company.